Image biomarker standardisation initiative: Intensity-volume histogram features P88C

 The \textit{area under the IVH curve} $F_{\mathit{ivh.auc}}$ was defined by \citet{VanVelden2011}.
 The \textit{area under the IVH curve} can be approximated by calculating the Riemann sum using the trapezoidal rule.
-Note that if there is only one grey level in the ROI, the \textit{area under the IVH curve} $F_{\mathit{ivh.auc}}=0$.
+Note that if there is only one discretised intensity in the ROI, we define the \textit{area under the IVH curve} $F_{\mathit{ivh.auc}}=0$.